Common Elderberries (Sambucus nigra)

 Perhaps the most familiar and widely recognized color of elderberries is a deep, dark purple or even black when fully ripe.
 These dark purple elderberries are often the ones sought after for culinary and medicinal purposes.
 Their striking color is a visual indicator of ripeness, signaling the perfect time for harvesting.
 These ripe elderberries are packed with anthocyanins, a group of potent antioxidants that contribute to their vibrant hue.
 The deep purple elderberries are a staple in recipes for elderberry syrup, pies, jams, and other delightful treats, not only for their flavor but also for their potential health benefits.
 As we delve deeper into the world of elderberry colors, we’ll explore the less common but equally intriguing variations, including red, pink, green, and yellow elderberries, each with its own unique characteristics and uses.

-• FLAVORFUL, VERSATILE BERRIES – Elderberries deliver flexible options for many culinary needs.
-They are used in sweet syrups and desserts, and they provide a pleasant, fruity aroma.
+• FLAVORFUL, VERSATILE BERRIES: Elder berries can be used for many culinary needs, like sweet syrups and desserts.
 This dark, purple berry also complements teas and warming winter cordials.

-• ROBUST AND TANGY – European elderberries are not the sweetest variety of berries available, but they are tart or bitter depending on the way you use them.
-Their flavor develops when mixed in foods or drinks.
+• ROBUST & TANGY: European elderberries are not the sweetest variety of berries, but tart or bitter depending on their use.
+The elderberry dried fruit’s flavor develops when mixed in foods or drinks.

 The Red and Pink Varieties